 In first place: gold medal for Lassie!
 After that, the border collie, the Scottish shepherd dog, is the most intelligent dog.
 Many studies conducted on the cognitive abilities of dog breeds leave little doubt.

-The most popular pet names and dogs of 2022 have been revealed; Labradors are the winners of the first position as the best breed.
+The most popular pet names and dogs have been revealed; Labradors are the winners in first position as the best breed.
 Similar to baby names, pet names come and go all the time.
 Whether you chose a classic name for your furry friend or took inspiration from something like food or nature, chances are you’ve encountered another pet with the same name.

-New research by ManyPets has revealed the top 10 most popular pet names of 2022 and the UK’s favourite breed, which will surprise many dog lovers.
-In addition to discovering the most famous names, ManyPets revealed the ten most popular dog breeds of 2022.
+New research by ManyPets has revealed the top 10 most popular pet names of the UK’s favourite breed, which will surprise many dog lovers.
+In addition to discovering the most famous names, ManyPets revealed the ten most popular dog breeds.

 With Labradors sitting comfortably in first place every year since 2017, it is unsurprising that they are the most popular again this year, as two-thirds of people prefer traditional breeds to designer crosses.

-Here are the most popular pet names and dog breeds for 2022.
+Here are the most popular pet names and dog breeds.

 1. Luna